Pe8er/Playbox.widget/README.md

 ### Adaptive colors
 You can have adaptive colors based on the current track's artwork!
 If you're worried about performance, there's no need to worry because it performs this process only when the track changes (though you're free to disable it for whatever reason).

-You can also set the minimum contrast (`minContrast`) the text and background for a color to be used when extracting them.
+You can also set the minimum contrast (`minContrast`) the text and background must be for a color to be used when extracting them.
 This _won't_ modify the colors selected, but rather the selection of colors (in other words, different values can yield different color combos).
 The default value should be good on its own, but you can tweak it to your needs.
 The higher the value, the more contrast it'll attempt to achieve (a good place to test and read up about it is with the [Contrast Ratio site](https://contrast-ratio.com/)).

 - `adaptiveColors`: `true` (default), `false`
 - `minContrast`: `2.6` (default), `<number>`
+  - This can be any number, but 0-21 are the only values with actual effect, where 0 means equal colors and 21 is black and white.
+I made my tests and settled on **2.6**, but W3 recommends up to **4.5**.
+It's up to you~

 ![colors](images/colors.png)